Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preprocessing

-\nop{ We next introduce an adaptive approach for hierarchical queries that exhibits a trade-off between preprocessing time and delay.} We now focus on the bound join variables that violate the free-connex property in the static case or the $\dfw_0$-hierarchical property in the dynamic case.
+For free-connex queries, the procedure \textsc{BuildVT} constructs in linear time a data structure that allows for constant-time enumeration delay (Proposition~\ref{prop:enumeration} and Lemma~\ref{lem:fact_view_tree}).
+For $\dfw_0$-hierarchical queries, it also admits constant-time updates (Lemma~\ref{lem:fact_view_tree_update}).
+We now focus on the bound join variables that violate the free-connex property in the static case or the $\dfw_0$-hierarchical property in the dynamic case.
 For each such violating bound variable $X$, we use two evaluation strategies.

 The first strategy materializes a subset of the query result obtained for the {\it light} values over the set of variables $\anc(X)\cup\{X\}$ in the variable order.
 It also aggregates away the bound variables in the subtree rooted at $X$.
 Since the light values have a bounded degree, this materialization is inexpensive.